logotype

 My First Drum Set

 My full appreciation of drums and drummers really started in 1971 when aged 8, I saw a 14 year old by the name of Simon Phillips perform with a drum trio at our school concert.
-The sight and sound of three unaccompanied drummers tearing it up, just blew me away!

 It took a further four year of tapping my hands on everything in sight before my father presented me with his own (all be it banana shaped) vintage drum sticks and brushes from his playing days in the 1950s.

-That was December 31st, 1975 and like most things, I still have those brushes to this day!
+That was December 31st, 1975 and like most things, I still have those brushes to this day.

 My father's father, had also been a drummer, fronting his own 12 piece dance band in the 1920s - 1940s, while I understand that even my great grandfather was also a musician, so I guess it was in the blood?!

 Since that final day of 1975, I have always been around drums in some capacity and I was destined for a career within or around the music industry.
-Even during a 24 years break from playing myself, I always kept two drums in my cuboard just to say to myself that I had some drums!
-My last snare, a Gretsch 14x8" that I

-During my working life in touring and travel, I have been fortunate to work alongside many legendary drummers.
-Phil & Simon Collins, Taylor Hawkins and Nick Mason remain among the favourites from the many hundreds that I have assisted or toured with in some capacity over the decades.
+Phil & Simon Collins, Taylor Hawkins, and Nick Mason remain among some of the favourites from the many hundreds that I have assisted or toured with in some capacity over the decades.

 Phil Collins Pearl BLX 1982 Set